Everything You Need to Know Before Your First PCS Move

 Military Homeowners

 You’ve got some decisions to make.
-Although the choices are obvious—either sell or rent your home—the factors that go into that decision are numerous and not always a dead giveaway as to which option is best.
+Although the choices are obvious (you either sell or rent), the factors that go into that decision don't always point to which option is best.

-Landlord life is time consuming and works best as a hands-on relationship.
-Your tenants need clear guidance in their lease and you’ll have to find a way to be in contact, even if you’re deployed.
-Hiring a property manager is an option, as is recruiting your spouse or friend to take over your duties, but count on DIY landlord life sounding a lot easier than it actually is, especially if it’s a long distance arrangement.
+Landlord life is time-consuming and works best as a hands-on relationship.
+Your tenants need clear guidance in their lease, and you’ll have to find a way to be in contact, even when deployed.
+Hiring a property manager is an option, as is recruiting your spouse or friend to take over your duties, but counting on DIY landlord life sounds a lot easier than it actually is, especially if it’s a long-distance arrangement.

 Some homeowners might prefer a For Sale By Owner if they have the time.
-The option to save money on the real estate agent’s commission is there, but, as the owner, you’re in charge of handling every detail of preparing the home for sale—both before the house is on the market and during the actual selling process.
+FSBO home sellers have the option to save money on the real estate agent’s commission, but as the owner, you’re in charge of handling every detail of preparing the home for sale.
+That includes both prepping the house for the market and during the actual selling process.
 Be ready to search for a team of real estate professionals.
 Depending on your state’s laws, attorneys and other real estate experts may be required.

 Whether you rent or sell your home, you’ve got cleaning and preparing the house ahead of you.
 From decluttering to staging to compiling a tenant binder, give yourself plenty of time to get the house in order to attract the best renters and buyers.